lneves12/frontend-challenge/systems-api/README.md

 # Systems API

-GraphQL api to serve all the needed data for the UI
+Api to serve all the needed data for the UI

 ## Requirements
 1. Nodejs